 From the helpfulness of church greeters, to volunteers who smile, to volunteers that ask meaningful questions at the welcome center, to clean bathrooms — all of these play a role in first impressions.

-First impressions can help make it a no-brainer to return (see this moving story).
+First impressions can help make it a no-brainer to return (see this moving first impressions story).

-When you realize how important first impressions are, you’ll want to minimize the friction of awkward experiences.
+When you realize how important first impressions are on the mental checklist your visitor has, you’ll want to minimize the friction of awkward experiences.